sohyunbk/Epigenomics/README.md

 # Repository Structure
 ## Spatial RNA-seq Analysis
 This repository contains scripts used for spatial transcriptomics analysis (10X Visium) in maize inflorescence tissue.
+We used spaceranger to produce spot level gene expression data with spatial coordinates.

 The pipeline is organized by analysis stages:
 * `1_QC_MarkerGene/`: Quality control, normalization, and marker gene identification pipeline using `Scanpy`.
+  In the begining, QC & MarkerGene finding step was
-* `2_TargetGene_Replicates/`: Scripts for extracting metadata, summarizing gene counts, and performing differential expression (DE) tests on selected target genes across replicates.
+* `2_TargetGene_Replicates/`: Scripts for extracting metadata, summarizing gene counts, and performing differential expression tests on selected target genes across replicates.
 Includes both Python and R scripts.
 * `3_SelectCells/`:
-Cell/dot selection and position-based extraction of gene counts.
+domain selection and position-based extraction of gene counts.
 Includes DE analysis for selected gene sets (e.g., WOX genes), with interactive notebooks and R scripts for plotting and statistics.
-4_QCTable.ipynb:
-Jupyter notebook summarizing QC metrics and output tables.

 ## scATAC-seq Analysis
 ### submission_scripts
 `submission_scripts` directory includes SLURM submission scripts for running the pipeline steps on a compute cluster.
 Each script wraps a specific component in handling resource allocation, environment setup, and job execution.